soumilk/HackerRank_Solutions/README.md

 where you will find the solutions to your questions.
 I am also in a process of learning and really interested in the competitive programming as soon as I solve a problem I will share that in this repository.

-IT IS RECOMMENDED THAT YOU SHOULD TRY YOUR BEST TO SOLVE THE PROBLEM BY YOURSELF AND THEN OPEN UP TH SOLUTION
+IT IS RECOMMENDED THAT YOU SHOULD TRY YOUR BEST TO SOLVE THE PROBLEM BY YOURSELF AND THEN OPEN UP THE SOLUTION.